trisfaizal/Marketing-Site/_drafts/5-common-jekyll-traps.md

     work_path:

 ---
-I recently reached out to a number of people that I consider to be Jekyll influencers and asked them to share their opinions and experiences of Jekyll.
+I recently reached out to people that I consider to be influencers in the Jekyll community.
+I asked them to share their opinions and experiences of Jekyll.
 Last week I shared their top [5 most common reasons for loving Jekyll](http://cloudcannon.com/jekyll/2015/03/04/5-reasons-you-should-use-jekyll.html).

 The natural curious follow up question to 'what works?' is 'what doesn't?'.
-However, in the interest of encouraging new Jekyll users, rather than simply asking "what don't you like?", I asked my Jekyll influencers to specifically share the teething problems of their initial experiences.
+But I didn't want to ask that question - it's rather un-constructive.
+Instead I think new users might be more encouraged to hear the initial hurdles other users have overcome to get started.
 If they can overcome their's so might you Jekyll padawan!

 So without further ado*...
-*and remembering that some of these users began years ago and the Jekyll dev's have been doing a great job of fixing some of these issues or [have plans to](https://github.com/jekyll/jekyll/issues/3324).
+*and remembering that some users began years ago and the Jekyll dev's have been doing a great job of fixing these issues or [have plans to](https://github.com/jekyll/jekyll/issues/3324).

 My second big survey question was "What was the first roadblock/hurdle/facepalm moment you had to overcome to begin using Jekyll?"